NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `num_slot`: Integer, the number of sparse feature slots for synthetic dataset.
 There is NO default value and it should be specified by users.

 * `i64_input_key`: Boolean, whether to use I64 for input keys for synthetic dataset.
-If your dataset format is Norm, you can choose the data type of each input key.
+If your dataset format is Norm or Paruqet, you can choose the data type of each input key.
 For the Raw dataset format, only I32 is allowed.
 There is NO default value and it should be specified by users.

 * `source`: String, the synthetic training dataset source.
-For Norm dataset, it should be the file list of training data, e.g., source = "file_list.txt".
+For Norm or Parquet dataset, it should be the file list of training data, e.g., source = "file_list.txt".
 For Raw dataset, it should be a single training file, e.g., source = "train_data.bin".
 There is NO default value and it should be specified by users.

 * `eval_source`: String, the synthetic evaluation dataset source.
-For Norm dataset, it should be the file list of evaluation data, e.g., source = "file_list_test.txt".
+For Norm or Parquet dataset, it should be the file list of evaluation data, e.g., source = "file_list_test.txt".
 For Raw dataset, it should be a single evaluation file, e.g., source = "test_data.bin".
 There is NO default value and it should be specified by users.

 * `slot_size_array`: List[int], the cardinality array of input features for synthetic dataset.
 The list length should be equal to `num_slot`.
 There is NO default value and it should be specified by users.